-During a raid, Commanche, Kiowa, and Caddo Indians in Texas kidnap nine-year-old Cynthia Ann Parker and kill her family.
+During a raid, Commanche, Kiowa, and Caddo Indians in Texas kidnap Cynthia Ann Parker (who was around 9 or 10 years old) and kill her family.
 Adopted into the Commanche tribe, she lived a happy life until Texas Rangers recaptured her and forced her to return to live again among Anglo-Americans.

 Silas and Lucy Parker moved their young family from Illinois to Texas in 1832.
 To protect themselves against the hostile Indians in the region, they erected a solidly constructed civilian stockade about 40 miles east of present-day Waco that came to be called Parker’s Fort.
 The tall wooden stockade was reportedly capable of holding off “a large enemy force” if properly defended.
 However, when no Indian attacks materialized for many months, the Parker family and the relatives who joined them in the fort became careless.
 Frequently they left the bulletproof gates to the fort wide open for long periods.